Topology-Aware Surface Reconstruction for Point Clouds: Results

 \subsection{Shape Completion}

 Shape completion is an important problem that we tackle from a topological perspective.
-To the best of our knowledge, this sort of treatment, with guaranteed topology has never been attempted to perform shape completion from partial point scans or voxel grids.

 We perform shape completion in both 2-dimensional and 3-dimensional examples.
 We show how an incomplete face in Figure~\ref{fig:completion_face} is completed by means of our technique with the cost function: $-((d_1-b_1)^2)$ over $\mathrm{PD}(1)$.
-Here, the topology of the face, with a hole is provided as the only input apart from the input point cloud, and the technique performs the completion accordingly.
-It is also seen here, that using the reconstruction technique described in Poranne et al.~\cite{poranne20103d}, captures the high level structure of the shape, introduces a lot of topological noise.
+Here, the topology, i.e. one loop, of the face is provided as the only input apart from the input point cloud, and the technique performs the completion accordingly.
+It is also seen here that using the reconstruction technique described in Poranne et al.~\cite{poranne20103d} captures the high level structure of the shape but introduces a lot of topological noise.

 Another situation where our technique proves useful is when sparse sampling introduces topological ambiguity.
 In Figure~\ref{fig:noise_bunny}(a), there are too few points in the input point cloud.
-By reconstructing the surface with a single 2-dimensional hole, it forces the reconstruction to produce a consistent, bunny-like reconstruction Figure~\ref{fig:noise_bunny}(b) using the cost function: $ -((d_1-b_1)^2-(d_2-b_2)^2)$ taken over $\mathrm{PD}(2)$.
+By reconstructing the surface with a single 2-dimensional hole, it forces the reconstruction to produce a consistent, bunny-like reconstruction, Figure~\ref{fig:noise_bunny}(b), using the cost function: $ -((d_1-b_1)^2-(d_2-b_2)^2)$ taken over $\mathrm{PD}(2)$.
 This is not necessarily the case when other reconstruction techniques are used.
 For example, the Poisson surface reconstruction of the sparse Stanford bunny can be seen in Figure~\ref{fig:noise_bunny}(c).
 The sparsity of the point cloud creates three major concentrations of points in the shape, therefore producing a topologically incorrect reconstruction.